jessicamcinchak/hallo-sandbox/README.md

 As a technical prototype exercise, I'm using jQuery plugin helper methods to manage Hallo's events, and then I bind them to reusable React UI components.
 With React, my components act like functions - they take in data (as state or props) and render HTML (in this case simple text fields).

-I'm adopting ES6 classes among other new JavaScript features, supported by React v0.13.0, and compiling my code with `gulp-babel` and `gulp-react` node modules.
+I'm adopting ES6 classes among other new JavaScript features, supported by React v0.13.x, and compiling my code with `gulp-babel` (ES6 -> ES5) and `gulp-react` (JSX -> JS).

 ## Dev